 Incident Type Reporting Guidelines

-Property over $250 is evaluated on a case-by-case basis.
-Felony thefts (over $1200 value) are not eligible for online reporting.
-Generally, if the crime consist of a simple larceny (stolen from a public space without any type of forced entry), there are no suspects, and the value is less than $1200, then the crime may be reported utilizing online reporting.
+Property over $1200 is evaluated on a case-by-case basis.
+Felony thefts (over $1200 value) are generally not eligible for online reporting.
+If the crime consist of a simple larceny (stolen from a public space without any type of forced entry), and there are no suspects, then the crime may be reported utilizing online reporting.
 If there are unusual circumstances surrounding the theft, then the online reporting officer may reject the online report and request that you contact UMPD to speak to an officer.

 Submit a Report